-3.2 Representations for Office of the Director of Public Prosecution matters
+3.2 Representations for ODPP matters

 The Police Area/District Commander is to forward representations relating to prosecutions for which the Office of the Director of Public Prosecutions has carriage, to the Office of the Director of Public Prosecutions.
 The maker of the representation should be informed that matter has been referred to the Office of the Director of Public Prosecutions.